Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 <!-- prettier-ignore-end -->
 <!--END CHALLENGE-->

-Dahlia run her code in `main.py` and discovers that the error is gone!
+Dahlia runs her code in `main.py` and discovers that the error is gone!
 Unfortunately, when she runs the tests in `tests/test_part_one.py` the actual output does not match the expected output.
 When looking at the test results, she sees a new crash.

 <!-- prettier-ignore-start -->
 ### !challenge